San Antonio Park Master Plan

 Community Engagement Process

-The data collected from community participants has established the highest priorities for facilities and infrastructure improvements.
+The data collected from community participants have established the highest priorities for facilities and infrastructure improvements.

 SAFETY & SECURITY: Better lighting, clear circulation with good visibility, improved facilities leading to higher level of use, more people, and a more secure environment.